dzfrias/scurry.vim/README.md

 It isn't perfect, but it makes the editing experience a bit better.

 ## License
-scurry.vim plugin is licensed under the MIT license.
+scurry.vim is licensed under the MIT license.